Visual problems

 In this series:Macular degenerationEye floaters, flashes and haloesRetinal vein occlusionVitreous haemorrhageTemporal arteritisSquint in children

 Most people are concerned when they develop problems affecting their eyes, particularly if this affects their ability to see clearly.
 This leaflet describes most eye conditions which can affect vision, either temporarily or permanently.
-It explains what symptoms you might expect and what can be done about them.
+It explains what symptoms might be expected and what can be done about them.

 In this article: